903.3 Ground-Mounted Sign Supports

 • Signs mounted too tall are more susceptible to wind resulting in signs being pushed out of plumb or being blown over

 Support.
-There are typically two mounting heights for signs on u-channel, wood, PSST and pipe posts, 5 feet and 7 feet.
+There are typically two mounting heights for signs on u-channel, wood, PSST, pipe posts and 4 in. square steel posts, 5 feet and 7 feet.
 Traditionally, the 5-foot mounting height has been applied to “rural” areas and the 7-foot mounting high applied to “urban” areas or within incorporated city limits.
 However, the term “urban” has more to do with the conditions the signs are being installed within and less about being located within an incorporated city limit.
 The purpose of the 7-foot mounting height is to provide clearance for passing bicycle and pedestrian traffic, making the sign more visible over parked vehicles along the roadway and permits improved sight distance to drivers permitting them to see below the sign.

 The 7-foot mounting height also applies to all freeway and expressway applications to enhance long distance visibility.